The total fee available per company, including presentation of the work in both venues, is £44,000.

 Please submit the following information:

-- A biography detailing who you are, your background, professional experience and description of the creative team (no longer than 2 x A4 pages or 3mins in using audio/video)
+• A biography detailing who you are, your background, professional experience and description of the creative team

-- An artistic description contextualising the show you will develop for this commission (no longer than 2 x A4 pages or 3mins in using audio/video)
+• An artistic description contextualising the show you will develop for this commission

 We anticipate that the commission and in kind support may be used as seed funding for further grant support for the development of the work.
 If you are including unconfirmed funding in your budget, please provide details of your past fundraising record.

-Proposals should be no more than 4 sides of A4 and emailed to: firstname.lastname@example.org by 10am, Mon 9 Mar 2020
+Proposals should be no more than 4 sides of A4 or 8 mins of audio/video and emailed to: firstname.lastname@example.org by 10am, Monday 28 March 2022

 If you need to submit your application in an alternative accessible format, please contact us in advance so that we know to expect it.